-As the worldwide crisis of COVID-19 increased and without any substantial therapeutic or preventative breakthroughs, increased consideration was given to the utilization of hyperbaric oxygen (HBO2) therapy to overcome COVID-19 hypoxemia.
-This application has its origins in the demonstrated success in treatment of severe anemia and carbon monoxide poisoning, both conditions where hypoxemia is treated by hyperbaric oxygen.3
+As the worldwide crisis of COVID-19 increased, and without any substantial therapeutic or preventative breakthroughs, increased consideration was given to the utilization of hyperbaric oxygen (HBO2) therapy to overcome COVID-19 hypoxemia.
+This application has its origins in the demonstrated success in treating severe anemia and carbon monoxide poisoning, both conditions where hypoxemia is treated by hyperbaric oxygen.3

 Hyperbaric oxygen offers a likely successful intervention to address the oxygen debt expected to arise from a prolonged period of hypoxemia and tissue hypoxia.4 Ongoing clinical trials are underway on the benefit of hyperbaric oxygen therapy5 to treat acute COVID-19 as well as COVID long-haulers syndrome.6

 Especially as indications increase, having the technology and resources that successfully streamline documentation and communication with other providers regarding wound care patients who are also receiving HBOT is more important than ever.

 Net Health’s wound care solutions provide a range of features that can support clinicians caring for patients using HBOT.
 For example, our specialized EHRs help record, track, and share patient status and progress with all members of the care team.